This website was first developed as graduate thesis project in 2021 and has since evolved in other media.

 March 01, 2024

 The Board of Directors of the U.S. National Association of State Fire Marshals issues a Position in Opposition of Single-Exit Stairway in Multifamily Structures position paper and the International Association of Fire Chiefs issues a similar Position Statement two days later.
+Please note that neither of these documents make reference to jurisdictions outside North America, despite the title of the IAFC including the word “International”.

 February 25, 2024